Construction Law in Poland

 The decision is issued in separate procedure (independent from construction permit procedure) by the Mayor of the City.
+Often it is issued base on conditions of the zoning study.
 Unsatisfactory decision can be appealed against.

 From the perspective of starting the construction process, it is also important to determine the applicable requirements for environmental protection, incl.:

 - possible proximity to a zone under the supervision of a conservator; or